Union Pacific Co. (NYSE:UNP) Shares Sold by KLR Investment Advisors LLC

-KLR Investment Advisors LLC reduced its holdings in shares of Union Pacific Co.
-(NYSE:UNP – Free Report) by 6.0% in the 3rd quarter, according to the company in its most recent 13F filing with the SEC.
-The institutional investor owned 2,684 shares of the railroad operator’s stock after selling 170 shares during the quarter.
-KLR Investment Advisors LLC’s holdings in Union Pacific were worth $540,000 as of its most recent filing with the SEC.
+KLR Investment Advisors LLC decreased its holdings in shares of Union Pacific Co.
+(NYSE:UNP – Free Report) by 6.0% in the 3rd quarter, according to its most recent Form 13F filing with the SEC.
+The firm owned 2,684 shares of the railroad operator’s stock after selling 170 shares during the period.
+KLR Investment Advisors LLC’s holdings in Union Pacific were worth $540,000 at the end of the most recent quarter.

-Other hedge funds have also recently modified their holdings of the company.
-Moneta Group Investment Advisors LLC increased its stake in Union Pacific by 90,390.6% in the fourth quarter.
-Moneta Group Investment Advisors LLC now owns 13,697,556 shares of the railroad operator’s stock valued at $2,836,353,000 after purchasing an additional 13,682,419 shares during the period.
-Capital International Investors lifted its holdings in Union Pacific by 14.4% in the second quarter.
-Capital International Investors now owns 13,345,897 shares of the railroad operator’s stock valued at $2,730,837,000 after acquiring an additional 1,683,189 shares during the period.
-Geode Capital Management LLC lifted its holdings in Union Pacific by 2.4% in the second quarter.
-Geode Capital Management LLC now owns 11,429,882 shares of the railroad operator’s stock valued at $2,333,184,000 after acquiring an additional 265,117 shares during the period.
-Morgan Stanley increased its position in shares of Union Pacific by 10.9% in the fourth quarter.
-Morgan Stanley now owns 8,983,932 shares of the railroad operator’s stock valued at $1,860,303,000 after buying an additional 883,963 shares in the last quarter.
-Finally, Franklin Resources Inc. increased its position in shares of Union Pacific by 58.3% in the second quarter.
-Franklin Resources Inc. now owns 6,215,626 shares of the railroad operator’s stock valued at $1,271,841,000 after buying an additional 2,288,329 shares in the last quarter.
-77.36% of the stock is owned by hedge funds and other institutional investors.
+A number of other hedge funds have also made changes to their positions in the company.
+Moneta Group Investment Advisors LLC grew its holdings in Union Pacific by 90,390.6% in the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 13,697,556 shares of the railroad operator’s stock valued at $2,836,353,000 after buying an additional 13,682,419 shares during the period.
+Capital International Investors grew its holdings in Union Pacific by 14.4% in the 2nd quarter.
+Capital International Investors now owns 13,345,897 shares of the railroad operator’s stock valued at $2,730,837,000 after buying an additional 1,683,189 shares during the period.
+Geode Capital Management LLC lifted its stake in shares of Union Pacific by 2.4% in the 2nd quarter.
+Geode Capital Management LLC now owns 11,429,882 shares of the railroad operator’s stock valued at $2,333,184,000 after purchasing an additional 265,117 shares in the last quarter.
+Morgan Stanley lifted its stake in shares of Union Pacific by 10.9% in the 4th quarter.
+Morgan Stanley now owns 8,983,932 shares of the railroad operator’s stock valued at $1,860,303,000 after purchasing an additional 883,963 shares in the last quarter.
+Finally, Franklin Resources Inc. lifted its stake in shares of Union Pacific by 58.3% in the 2nd quarter.
+Franklin Resources Inc. now owns 6,215,626 shares of the railroad operator’s stock valued at $1,271,841,000 after purchasing an additional 2,288,329 shares in the last quarter.
+Hedge funds and other institutional investors own 77.36% of the company’s stock.

-The business also recently announced a quarterly dividend, which was paid on Thursday, December 28th.
-Shareholders of record on Friday, December 8th were paid a dividend of $1.30 per share.
-The ex-dividend date of this dividend was Thursday, December 7th.
-This represents a $5.20 annualized dividend and a yield of 2.09%.
-Union Pacific’s payout ratio is 49.71%.
+The firm also recently disclosed a quarterly dividend, which was paid on Thursday, December 28th.
+Stockholders of record on Friday, December 8th were paid a $1.30 dividend.
+The ex-dividend date was Thursday, December 7th.
+This represents a $5.20 annualized dividend and a dividend yield of 2.09%.
+Union Pacific’s dividend payout ratio is currently 49.71%.

-In other Union Pacific news, CFO Jennifer L. Hamann sold 1,000 shares of the firm’s stock in a transaction dated Wednesday, December 13th.
-The shares were sold at an average price of $235.00, for a total transaction of $235,000.00.
-Following the transaction, the chief financial officer now owns 98,297 shares of the company’s stock, valued at approximately $23,099,795.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
+In other Union Pacific news, CEO Vincenzo J. Vena acquired 4,500 shares of the stock in a transaction dated Tuesday, November 21st.
+The shares were bought at an average price of $222.00 per share, with a total value of $999,000.00.
+Following the purchase, the chief executive officer now directly owns 5,106 shares of the company’s stock, valued at approximately $1,133,532.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
 In other news, CFO Jennifer L. Hamann sold 1,000 shares of Union Pacific stock in a transaction that occurred on Wednesday, December 13th.
 The shares were sold at an average price of $235.00, for a total value of $235,000.00.
-Following the transaction, the chief financial officer now owns 98,297 shares of the company’s stock, valued at approximately $23,099,795.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CEO Vincenzo J. Vena acquired 4,500 shares of the stock in a transaction dated Tuesday, November 21st.
-The stock was acquired at an average cost of $222.00 per share, for a total transaction of $999,000.00.
-Following the purchase, the chief executive officer now directly owns 5,106 shares in the company, valued at $1,133,532.
+Following the transaction, the chief financial officer now directly owns 98,297 shares of the company’s stock, valued at $23,099,795.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, CEO Vincenzo J. Vena purchased 4,500 shares of the firm’s stock in a transaction that occurred on Tuesday, November 21st.
+The shares were bought at an average price of $222.00 per share, with a total value of $999,000.00.
+Following the completion of the acquisition, the chief executive officer now owns 5,106 shares of the company’s stock, valued at approximately $1,133,532.
 The disclosure for this purchase can be found here.
-0.28% of the stock is owned by corporate insiders.
+Corporate insiders own 0.28% of the company’s stock.

 Union Pacific Corporation, through its subsidiary, Union Pacific Railroad Company, operates in the railroad business in the United States.
 The company offers transportation services for grain and grain products, fertilizers, food and refrigerated products, and coal and renewables to grain processors, animal feeders, ethanol producers, and other agricultural users; petroleum, and liquid petroleum gases; and construction products, industrial chemicals, plastics, forest products, specialized products, metals and ores, soda ash, and sand, as well as finished automobiles, automotive parts, and merchandise in intermodal containers.